Structural engineer

-Working in close partnership with architects and other professional engineers, you'll help to design most structures, including houses, hospitals, office blocks, bridges, oil rigs, ships and aircraft.
+Working in close partnership with architects, surveyors, builders and other engineers, you'll help to design, test and maintain structures, including residential and public properties such as houses, hospitals, office blocks, bridges, oil rigs, ships and aircraft.

-You'll also be responsible for choosing the appropriate materials, such as concrete, steel, timber and masonry, to meet design specifications and will often be involved in inspecting the work and advising contractors.
+You'll also be responsible for choosing the appropriate materials, such as concrete, steel, timber and masonry, inspecting the work and advising contractors.
+Being a structural engineer requires great attention to detail and holds a large amount of responsibility for other people’s safety.

 Types of structural engineering